vladimirantigua/Capstone/README.md

        - [x] url.py
        - [x] view.py after the models are completed think about he views and what the page should looks like

-    - [ ] Setup the user management system to login into the inventory management
+    - [X] Setup the user management system to login into the inventory management
-    - [ ] add reCAPTCHA to register page and login page
+    - [X] add reCAPTCHA to register page and login page

-    - [ ] reminder  to commit each time I have completed a task
+    - [X] reminder  to commit each time I have completed a task

    ## Week 2

-     - [ ] Setup the page for listing all the inventory
+     - [X] Setup the page for listing all the inventory
-     - [ ] Allow the user to search for all the inventory
+     - [X] Allow the user to search for all the inventory
+     - [X] Create a link to the Detail Page on the main Equipment Page and for the Search Results
-     - [ ] reminder  to commit each time I have completed a task
+     - [X] reminder  to commit each time I have completed a task

    ## Week 3

-     - [ ] CSS Style, try Materilize or Bootstrap check it is responsive
+     - [X] CSS Style, Bootstrap check it is responsive
      - [ ] Create a report list of items that need to ordered
-     - [ ] reminder to commit each time I have completed a task
+     - [X] reminder to commit each time I have completed a task

  ## After Class continue working on the following features:

      - [ ] add Cron to send an automated email reminder of the inventory levels each day to the manage
      - [ ] add a excel to json converter to import the inventory list from accounting into the Web app database            by uploading it or drag and drop

      - [ ] add some charts showing the inventory levels
+     - [ ] Create a report list of items that need to ordered
-     - [ ] have an indicator that alert when an item is in the red zone meaning need to be orderd
+     - [ ] have an indicator that alert the IT staff when an item is in the red zone meaning need to be orderd
      - [ ] Use xlsx to read excel sheet with the IT equipment and upload it to the inventory management system              see below for the links Matthew shared
      - [ ] from excel export to a CSV - Matthew says that CSV files are easy to read
           - [ ] Use the Built in Library for CSV in Python - CSV means (commas separated values) it is , value ,                 value , value
      - [ ] right a costume management command that would open the CSV or xlsx file and read the data and put the            data in my own database
-                - [ ] look the pokedex lab when we read the json file and put the file on the database I will be doing something similar to that which we created a pokedex costome management file to handle the Json files but in my case instead of json file like the pokedex, I                          wll use a CSV files since the inventory the IT department receive come from DELL and other vendor as an excell file and I can
+                - [ ] look the pokedex lab when we read the json file and put the file on the database I will be                       doing something similar to that which we created a pokedex costome management file to handle the Json files but in my case
+                      instead of json file like the pokedex, I wll use a CSV files since the inventory the IT                         department receive come from DELL and other vendor as an excell file and I can
                       use this IT equipment reports and automate the uploading into the database to void                               entering manually.

 # Technology used: